 Competent Supervisory Authority

-The data importer agrees to accept the authority of the competent supervisory authority, respond to its enquiries, comply with the measures adopted by the authority and submit to audits by the authority.
+The data importer agrees to accept the authority of the competent data protection authority named in Annex I of the new SCCs, respond to its enquiries, comply with the measures adopted by the data protection authority and submit to audits by the data protection authority.

-The supervisory authority of the data exporter, not the data importer will be the competent supervisory authority.
+The data protection authority of the data exporter, not the data importer will be the competent supervisory authority.

-- the country in which their EU representative is established; or
+- the country in which the data exporter’s EU representative is established; or

 - the EU country in which the data subjects whose personal data is transferred are located, where no EU representative is required under the GDPR.

-The data exporter and data importer must warrant that they have completed an assessment of the local laws in the third country to which EU personal data will be transferred, and that they have no reason to believe that such laws would prevent the importer from complying with its obligations under the new SCCs.
+The data exporter and data importer must warrant that they have completed a data transfer assessment (DTA) of the local laws in the third country to which EU personal data will be transferred, where SCCs (of BCRs) are relied upon as the lawful basis for the transfer.
+They must also warrant that they have no reason to believe that such laws would prevent the importer from complying with their obligations under the new SCCs.

-The parties must document this assessment (known as a “Schrems II assessment”) and make the assessment available on request, to a data protection supervisory authority.
+The parties must document this DTA (known as a “Schrems II assessment”) and make the DTA available on request, to a data protection supervisory authority.